grapestone5321/robond-deep_learning/writeup.md

 - Train the network again using those images.

 ## 8. Future Enhancements
-A discussion on potential improvements should also be included for future enhancements to the network / parameters that could be used to increase accuracy, efficiency, etc.

-It is not required to make such enhancements, but these enhancements should be explicitly stated.

-### the network
+The neural network achieves a minimum level of accuracy.
+There are some potential improvements to increase accuracy.
-- More images in training/validation dataset
+- More images in training/validation dataset could be used.

-### parameters
-- Epoch could use more iterations than 20 iterations that are used in this training. to improve accuracy.
+- More iterations in epoch could be used.
+20 iterations are used in this training.

 ## References
 [1] Udacity, Robotics Nanodegree Program, Part 6 Deep Learning.